sfu-natlang/lensingwikipedia/website.md

 ## Choose a domain

 The instructions below assume we are building the main Lensing Wikipedia site.
-We therefore use the domains/wikipediahistory/ directory for the backend and frontend.
-For a different domain use the appropriate sub-directory in domains/ instead, and adjust local paths and URLs as needed.
+We therefore use the config files in backend/domains/wikipediahistory/ directory for the backend and frontend.
+For a different domain use the appropriate sub-directory in backend/domains/ instead, and adjust local paths and URLs as needed.

 ## Set up packages on CentOS 6